apcmakkadath/logrhythm-scripts7.x/logsource-list-populate/readme.md

-!!!!!!!!!!!!
+This code will help to auto populate the list of a specific log source type !!!!!!!!!!!!
 IMPORTANT
 1. Make Sure you have updated LogSourceType ID in the script
 2. Make Sure you have created a List and captured its LIst ID